 Did I tell you that my wallet was stolen in Peru on my way to Machu Picchu when I was travelling alone and had no money and credit cards left?
 Or that my niece fell down the stairs one day before our trip to Santorini this year?

 While I was developing my ideas for this post, I took a press trip with Visiting England and one of the organizers was involved in a car accident on her way to the train station and couldn’t come with us.

 Our lives are full of uncertainties and the reality is that we never know what’s going to happen to us at any moment.

 Travel Insurance: Much More than a Precaution, a Necessity

-Since my trip to Peru, I always travel with insurance.
+Since my trip to Peru, I have always travelled with insurance.

 You may say that it was my fault for leaving my valuables in the van while making a video on Cusco’s streets, and I agree that I should’ve taken precautions.

 But even that is not always enough because we are not in total control of events in our daily lives.